Val Parnell: Life and career

 He adopted a controversial, but very successful, policy of presenting high-priced, big-name American acts at the top of the bill.
-Among many, the list included Carmen Miranda, Judy Garland, Sophie Tucker, Bing Crosby, Danny Kaye, Rosemary Clooney, the Andrews Sisters with Vic Schoen and his orchestra, Bob Hope, Liza Minnelli, Lena Horne, Ella Fitzgerald, Peggy Lee, Frank Sinatra, Sammy Davis, Jr., Frankie Laine and Johnnie Ray, freezing out many British stars of the day, who were relegated to second-billing.
+Among many, the list included Carmen Miranda, Judy Garland, Sophie Tucker, Bing Crosby, Danny Kaye, Rosemary Clooney, the Andrews Sisters with Vic Schoen and his orchestra, Bob Hope, Liza Minnelli, Lena Horne, Ella Fitzgerald, Peggy Lee, Frank Sinatra, Sammy Davis Jr., Frankie Laine and Johnnie Ray, freezing out many British stars of the day, who were relegated to second-billing.

 He auditioned and signed 12-year-old Julie Andrews for her first professional performance and introduced her to her manager, Charles Tucker, also known as Uncle Charlie Tucker.

 In 1956 he was appointed managing director of Associated Television (ATV).
 He took a personal interest in the station's output and presented the top-rated ITV weekly musical variety show Val Parnell's Sunday Night at the London Palladium until 1965.
 British stars on the show included Cliff Richard and the Shadows, Petula Clark, the Beatles and the Rolling Stones.

 Parnell became associated with a property development company and began to sell Moss Empires' theatres for redevelopment.
 He resigned as managing director of Moss Empires in 1958 to concentrate on ATV but remained as a director until 1960 but retained an interest in the Palladium.

 He lost his position as managing director of ATV to Lew Grade in 1962 but remained on the board.

 When it became known in 1966 that this fate awaited the London Palladium, Prince Littler organised a take-over to save the theatre and Val Parnell retired to live in France.

-It was well known in showbiz circles that Parnell had a 20 year affair with Noele Gordon which ended when he declared he couldn't divorce his wife due to his being raised in the Roman Catholic faith.
-This however turned out to be untrue as he ended up with his personal secretary half his age in marriage after divorcing his wife, which left Noele devasted upon hearing the news.

 He died of a heart attack on 22 September 1972 and was cremated at Golders Green Crematorium, where a memorial plaque was erected in the West Courtyard at the end of the columbarium.